bradleybarrett/querymock/README.md

 In this case, QueryMock lets you create one mock endpoint with dynamic data instead of multiple mock endpoints with static data.
 This reduces mock complexity and makes tests easier to write and maintain.

 Language-specific clients execute docker commands to manage mock servers.
 Each mock server is run as a container configured by json files.
-Java and Bash clients are implemented at this time.

 QueryMock is implemented as a customized instance of WireMock with extensions for response templating and query support.
 This tool provides all the existing features of WireMock along with templates and queries.